How-To Guide #0 The All-Electric Home – Make a Plan!

 This simply means using less energy.
 Luckily there are several, easy steps you can take to reduce your energy demand:

 Beyond these simple steps, a more comprehensive step to reduce your home’s energy demand is Weatherization – thoroughly insulating the exterior of your home from roof to basement, and sealing up leaky gaps at windows and doors.
-Think of it like this: “Your home is an essential part of your heating system” – the more attention you pay to insulation and air sealing, the less energy you will need to heat and cool your home – and the lower your utility bills!
+And Mass Save provides substantial financial incentives for this work.
+For more information, see How-to Guide #2: Weatherization: Air Sealing and Insulation.

 2. Use 100% Renewable Electricity